salatfreak/pyromaniac/docs/security.md

 address specified using the `--address` parameter.
 The purpose of the hostname in that parameter is only to generate a matching TLS certificate.
-You can change this by either running the container image manually or adapting the *Bash* script to only publish the port up to a specific network.
+You can change this by either running the container image manually or adapting the *Bash* script to only publish the port to a specific network.

 When exposing the server to an untrusted network, it is always advisable to minimize the attack surface and restrict access as much as possible.
 Consider